 • Tax holidays up to 10 years in SEZs and hi-tech parks

-• VAT: 15% standard (many exports zero-rated)
+• VAT: 15% standard (many exports zero-rated).
+Also, there are reduced rate for different kinds of services.

 • Dividend repatriation tax: 20% (can be reduced via Double Taxation Agreements)